muddery/muddery/OUTPUTS.md

 ```
 {"login": {"name": <username>, "dbref": <player's dbref>}}
 ```
 This message confirm the login of the player.
-When a player login, the server will send the username and the player's dbref to the client.
+After login, the server sends the username and the player's dbref to the client.

 ### puppet